jtheisen/moldinium/readme.md

     // same for the setter
 ```

-The return value for `Before` methods indicate whether the wrapped method
+The return value for `Before` methods indicates whether the wrapped method
 should be called.
-A cache, for instance, may chose not to.
+A cache, for instance, may choose not to.

-The return value for `AfterError` methods indicate whether the exception
+The return value for `AfterError` methods indicates whether the exception
 should be rethrown.

-For events the picture is analogous, with `Add` and `Remove` instead of
+For events, the picture is analogous, with `Add` and `Remove` instead of
 `Get` and `Set`.
 For non-special methods there are only wrappers and the
 methods are only called `Before`, `After` and `AfterErrror`.